- Latest update of text: November 2017. Planned article update: January 2018.

 The Eurostat yearbook's sister publication, the Eurostat regional yearbook supplements the information provided for the EU-28 and the Member States in the Eurostat yearbook by providing data at a sub-national level to give an overview of key statistics that are available for the regions of Europe.
-The 2015 edition was published in August 2015 as an online book in Statistics Explained and in October 2015 as a PDF and on paper; the online version is available in English, German and French 2016 edition online versions will be available in November 2016 (while the other formats are only available in English).
+The 2016 edition in English was published on 14 September 2016 as an online book in Statistics Explained and as a PDF.
+The English paper version became available in early October 2016.
+The German and French 2016 edition online versions will be available in November 2016 (while the other formats are available only in English).
 All previous editions are available as PDF files.

 The EU in the world

 The EU in the world publication supplements the information provided in the Eurostat yearbook by a selection of important and interesting statistics on the EU — considered as a single entity — in comparison with the 15 non-EU countries from the Group of Twenty (G20).
 The 2016 edition was published in September 2016 as an online book in Statistics Explained, as a PDF and on paper; it is only available in English.

 - The name of the former Yugoslav Republic of Macedonia is shown in tables and figures in this publication as FYR of Macedonia — this does not prejudge in any way the definitive nomenclature for this country, which is to be agreed following the conclusion of negotiations currently taking place on this subject at the United Nations.

 - This designation is without prejudice to positions on status, and is in line with UNSCR 1244/1999 and the ICJ Opinion on the Kosovo declaration of independence.